 Digital communication allows the planning process to become increasingly predictable for more complex cases.
 For example, an implant surgery could be planned virtually.
 Ideal implant placement planning leads to better restorative options.
 Custom provisional options would be available at the time of surgery.
 Lab technicians may include a diagnostic wax-up for crown and bridge cases.
 These can be done by digitally creating files that are accessible when a case comes back for restorations.
-The advanced communication abilities that accompany intraoral scanners assists clinicians in the surgery process and adds value to laboratories working relationship with their dental practice clients.
+The advanced communication abilities that accompany intraoral scanners assist clinicians in the surgery process and add value to laboratories working relationships with their dental practice clients.

 5. Seamless Communication

 By far the greatest advantage of digital impressions is the seamless communication between the laboratory and the clinician.
 The entire team (surgeon, restorative doctor, and technician) can begin to examine and decide what options are best for the patient.
 Location is no longer an obstacle with file sharing readily available and accessible from anywhere, even on a smartphone.
 Thanks to digital intraoral scanner technology, lab technicians now have a participating voice in the dialogue about restorative options.